 Being a parent can be a daunting prospect, with so many things that need to be attended to; however, when you have a better understanding of child psychology, it gets a lot easier.
 In the early years of a child’s life, a parent typically spends more time with them than anyone else, so it stands to reason that they are best placed to support their learning development.

 Positive parenting is a multi-faceted ideal, but you shouldn’t be overwhelmed by the enormity of the task, as it’s a gradual, ongoing process for both the child and their parents.
 In fact, you can do an awful lot to help your child progress whilst away from school.

 Let’s have a look at just some of the things parents can be doing now.

 - Reinforcing that you believe in them - is a great way to start from an early age.
-When they’re very young, parents are pretty much the god of their world.
+Parents are pretty much the god of their world when they're very young.
 This means that they benefit greatly from hearing this kind of regular affirmation from a young age from someone so important, resulting in a much more confident child.

-- Limit screen their time - when raising children in the past, parents only had to limit TV time, but now there are laptops, tablets and smartphones to deal with.
-The principle remains the same, however, and limiting their screen time will force them to engage in more wholesome and educational pastimes.
+- Limit screen time - when raising children in the past, parents only had to limit TV time, but now there are laptops, tablets and smartphones to deal with.
+However, the principle remains the same, and limiting their screen time will force them to engage in more wholesome and educational pastimes.

-Alternatively, should you need any advice or guidance before enrolling, just call us on 1300 611 404 today?
-Our friendly team is on hand to take your call and will be more than happy to discuss your options.
+Alternatively, if you need any advice or guidance before enrolling, call us on 1300 611 404 today.
+Our friendly team is on hand to take your call and will gladly discuss your options.